omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ![guidepic3](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/guidepic3.JPG?raw=false "Guide, Step 3")

+4. Start the Linux terminal emulator and input ```crontab -e``` to start up crontab and add/remove jobs.
+You'll see something like this picture.
+Add the missing white text.
-4. Add a crontab job to run the ```clear.py``` script on reboot (reboot startup as well as restart) - requires Linux system to use crontab.
+- Add a crontab job to run the ```clear.py``` script on reboot (reboot startup as well as restart) - requires Linux system to use crontab.
 To get this step to work on Windows/Mac, an equivalent to the crontab program is needed.
-Then, add a crontab job to run the ```cyberdeck_stats_monitor.py``` script immediately on startup.
+- Then, add a crontab job to run the ```cyberdeck_stats_monitor.py``` script immediately on startup.
 This is because a repeating crontab job does not run until its interval has elapsed at least once.
 Without doing this step, the display would not start until 5 minutes after startup.
-Lastly, add a crontab job to run the cyberdeck_stats_monitor.py script every 5 minutes.
+- Lastly, add a crontab job to run the cyberdeck_stats_monitor.py script every 5 minutes.
 This interval can be modified to the user's liking.
 That said, Waveshare recommends refresh intervals between 3 minutes and 24 hours. :heavy_exclamation_mark: [See Appendix B for details and other precautions][Apdx].
 If you want to execute the ```cyberdeck_stats_monitor.py``` script just once, the 'meat' of cyberdeck_stats_monitor.py needs to be wrapped in a loop so it stays running after executing it once - if you're doing this, pay attention to the Appendix B on how to implement ePaper.
-Start the Linux terminal emulator and input ```crontab -e``` to start up crontab and add/remove jobs.
-You'll see something like this picture.
-Add the missing white text.

 ![guidepic4](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/guidepic4.png?raw=false "Guide, Step 4")